numpy/numpy/doc/source/reference/c-api/datetimes.rst

       day according to local time) and "Now" (current time in UTC).

     ``str`` must be a NULL-terminated string, and ``len`` must be its length.

     ``unit`` should contain -1 if the unit is unknown, or the unit which will be used if it is.

     ``casting`` controls how the detected unit from the string is allowed to be cast to the 'unit' parameter.

     ``out`` gets filled with the parsed date-time.

     ``out_bestunit`` gives a suggested unit based on the amount of resolution provided in the string, or -1 for NaT.

-    ``out_special`` gets set to 1 if the parsed time was 'today', 'now', or ''/'NaT'.
+    ``out_special`` gets set to 1 if the parsed time was 'today', 'now', or 'NaT'.
 For 'today', the unit recommended is 'D', for 'now', the unit recommended is 's', and for 'NaT' the unit recommended is 'Y'.

     Returns 0 on success, -1 on failure.